 Always confirm consent to record at the start of the session, even if the participant has already signed a consent form.[4]

-Minimize note-taking during the session
+Minimize note-taking during user interviews

 Taking notes while conducting an interview feels productive, but it works against you.
 When your attention is split between writing and listening, you inevitably miss things: a hesitation, an unexpected detail, a thread worth following.
 Research consistently shows that dividing attention between two demanding tasks reduces performance on both.